pre63/pbn/content/terrafirmanews.com/articles/hollywoods-21st-century-canon-a-new-classic-era.md

 However, this market-driven model faces challenges.
 The poll reveals a growing disconnect between critic favorites and public tastes, with audiences favoring straightforward narratives over experimental ones.
 This divide highlights the risks of over-innovation without roots in traditional values.
 For instance, films that prioritize spectacle at the expense of character depth—such as the Marvel Cinematic Universe entries—dominate box offices but may not age into true classics.
 From a center-right perspective, this is where limited government intervention could play a role, not through mandates, but by ensuring antitrust laws protect competition, allowing smaller studios to thrive without being swallowed by conglomerates.
 As the Wall Street Journal notes, recent mergers in the industry have consolidated power, potentially stifling the very creativity that fuels cultural classics [Wall Street Journal - Hollywood Mergers Impact](https://www.wsj.com/articles/hollywood-mergers-cultural-impact-2023-1234567890/).

 ![A mesmerizing dream sequence from Christopher Nolan's Inception, symbolizing Hollywood's embrace of complex narratives](/content/assets/inception-dream-sequence.jpg)
-*Caption: This iconic scene from *Inception* exemplifies how visual innovation can enhance storytelling, but only when grounded in human conflict and resolve.*
+*This iconic scene from *Inception* exemplifies how visual innovation can enhance storytelling, but only when grounded in human conflict and resolve.*

 ## Evidence from the Front Lines: What Defines a Classic?